 We ordered the house soup which is egg drop soup with prawns and chicken.
 Slightly thickish and quite a lot of meat.
-More on following page.
-Click here to continue reading
+Continue reading

 After visiting the historic Ebenezer Baptist Church, we proceeded to the National Residential Area on Auburn Avenue.
 This is still an active community.

 This is the historic Fire Station No. 6 across the historic Ebenezer Baptist Church.
 This fire station was built in 1894 in Romanesque Revival style.
 It stood guard over the city for nearly 100 years.
 It closed in 1991.

 First, we visited the Reflecting Pool that surrounds the tomb of Dr. and Mrs. Martin Luther King, Jr.

 The Eternal Flame.
 Continue reading